Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups

-\paragraph{Annotations} Let $d = \{c_1, c_2, \ldots\}$ be a dataset composed of multiple annotated items.\footnote{We use the general term ``item'' instead of domain-specific terms, such as ``point'', ``message''~\cite{akhtar_2020_modeling} or ``comment''~\cite{pavlopoulos-likas-2024}, even though the examples presented in the paper are comments.} These items could be of any modality, such as comments in a discussion, images, videos or survey questions.
-We assume that how polarizing an item is depends on two variables: \emph{inherent (``apriori'') polarization}, and polarization caused by \emph{different annotator \acp{pc} (``aposteriori'' polarization)}.
-Inherent polarization refers to polarization that cannot be explained by any arbitrary annotator grouping.
-It may be caused by the task itself, the instructions given to the participants, or pure chance.
-In previous work~\cite{pavlopoulos-likas-2024}, it was assumed to be zero, although this is usually not the case (\S\ref{ssec:methodology:pvalue}).

-Each item $c$ is assigned multiple annotators, which creates the annotation multi-set $A(c)= \{(a_1, \theta_1), (a_2, \theta_2), \ldots \}$, where $a$ is a single annotation.
+Let $d = \{c_1, c_2, \ldots\}$ be a dataset composed of multiple annotated comments.\footnote{These items could be of any modality, such as comments in a discussion, images, videos or survey questions, even though we consider comments in this study.} Each comment $c$ is assigned multiple annotators, which creates the annotation multi-set $A(c)= \{(a_1, g_1), (a_2, g_2), \ldots \}$, where $a_i$ is a single annotation (e.g., \texttt{2} in a LIKERT scale of 1--5).
 As an example, the annotations for a comment in a sentiment analysis task where we group the annotators by gender, would be formulated as:

-\paragraph{Polarization} In the absence of polarization, annotation distributions are typically unimodal: annotators may disagree on finer details---shown as a bell-shaped distribution around a central mode---rather than on fundamentally different interpretations, which would instead give rise to multimodal distributions (Figure~\ref{fig:ndfu_combined}).
-We express unimodality through \acf{ndfu}~\cite{pavlopoulos-likas-2024}, which takes values in the $[0,1]$ range, with $nDFU \approx 0$ indicating no polarization (unimodal distributions) and $nDFU \approx 1$ corresponding to complete polarization (highly multimodal distributions).
-Our objective is therefore to quantify the extent to which the ($nDFU$) score of a polarizing item can be (partially) explained by a given \ac{pc} group $\theta$.